 This sandy Maui coastline sees only about 10 inches of rain in a whole year and enjoys lusty trade winds throughout, causing any vacationer to drool with envy.
 Looking out over the blue Pacific waters offers a view of Lanai, Kahoʻolawe, and Molokini.
 There is a considerable grassy patch at the top of Kamaole Beach Park III, where it has become a local pastime to pull up a beach chair or bocce ball set and watch the sun go down over the horizon.
 As the sun lazily streaks the sky with oranges and pinks, the crowd is serenaded each night with the blowing of the conch.

-From December 15th - May 15th the humpback whales come and inhabit our local waters to breed and give birth.
-They are so plentiful and close, you can actually count them from your beach chair in the sand!
-For those who want an up close view, be sure to embark on a whale watching boat excursion out of Kihei Boat Ramp.
-This is a once in a lifetime experience.
-See Kihei Boat Ramp Map
+From December 15th – to May 15th the humpback whales come and inhabit our local waters to breed and give birth.
+They are so plentiful and close, that you can actually count them from your beach chair in the sand!
+For those who want an up-close view, be sure to embark on a whale-watching boat excursion out of Kihei Boat Ramp.
+This is a once-in-a-lifetime experience.

-As summer arrives, the waters warm by a few degrees and the whales continue on with their migration back to arctic waters.
+As summer arrives, the waters warm by a few degrees, and the whales continue on with their migration back to arctic waters.
 Maui water conditions shift in the summer, and local surfers are 100% “stoked” for the arrival of the South Summer Swells.
-Loaded with beginner and intermediate surf spots, Kihei also has many surf shops offering surfboard rentals, stand up paddle boards, and premium lessons that promise that everyone catch their very first Maui wave.
+Loaded with beginner and intermediate surf spots, Kihei also has many surf shops offering surfboard rentals, stand-up paddleboards, and premium lessons that promise that everyone catches their very first Maui wave.